Mass Wasting: Weathering, Erosion and Transport

 Currently, Mount Everest is thrusting upwards faster than it being eroded away.
 But in hundreds of millions of years time, erosion could take its toll shortening it by millimeters each year.

-Another example is the Appalachian mountains which used to be 5 miles higher when Africa first collided with North America.
+Another example is the Appalachian Mountains which used to be 5 miles higher when Africa first collided with North America.
 But over 300 million years, weathering and erosion have torn them down and washed them through streams.

-Mechanical, chemical and biological weathering
+What is mechanical, chemical and biological weathering?

 Weathering is the breakdown of rocks into sediments.
 At the same time, mechanical, chemical and biological weathering all partake in eroding rocks.

 First, mechanical weathering involves erosion by physical means.
 For instance, freeze-thaw and exfoliation from temperature change are examples of mechanical weathering.

 Second, chemical reactions can transform a rock’s composition through chemical weathering.
 Most likely, this process either dissolves the minerals or converts them into other minerals.